 That’s why referral selling is your biggest competitive differentiator and your team’s ticket into the C-suite.

 Account-based sellers can’t depend on marketing for lead generation.
 They must take responsibility for qualified lead generation and scoring meetings with decision-makers.
-Help them get started by implementing a strategic referral program with skills, metrics, accountability for results, and an immediate integration into your sales process.
+Help them get started by implementing a strategic referral program with skills, metrics, accountability for results, and immediate integration into your sales process.

 For personalized coaching to help you and your sales team combine new technology with proven techniques, call me at 775-852-5020 or schedule time to chat about it.